jonasoesch/p9/paper.md

 # Introduction

+Imagine you are a refugee sitting on a boat that crosses the mediterranean sea.
+When you look around, there are three dozen other people wearing life jackets.
+You know how they feel.
+You know their hope and you know their fear.
+But even more, you know the questions that are turning in their heads: "Where should I go?", "How will it be there?".
+Imagine being a top-level executive in an international corporation sitting in a meeting.
+When you look around, there are a dozen other people wearing black coats.
+You know what they hope for, but also what they fear.
+But most of all you know the piercing questions: "Where should we go?", "How will it be there?".
+Insecurity, ironically seems to characterize the age of information.

+But we also know the other story, the one that is being told over and over again.
+Where  someone talks about the wonders of technology with red cheeks and glowing eyes.
+How can the same data

 While the amount of data generated is continuing to grow exponentially each year [@Reinsel-17:dataage], no area and profession is left untouched.
 One of these areas is journalism.
 Examples like the Panama papers [@Kister-16:panamapapers] show how data journalism is becoming the new investigative journalism[@:whatdata].
 Data journalists bridge the gap between the oceans of data that are available but ultimately faceless [@Oesch-17:hitchhikerguide] and their readers everyday lives.
 They use traditional storytelling and data visualization to achieve this.
 Although data visualization has been used in science for a few centuries [@Friendly-08:briefhistory], it has only more recently gained widespread use in mass media.
 Many questions therefore still remain about how to best integrate data visualizations into news stories.